reykboerner/diusst/README.md

 ### Post-processing
 While running, the script continuously writes the walker positions and log probabilities of the MCMC run into an `.h5` file labeled by a timestamp and run ID.
 This file can be used to recover output in case the run does not finish successfully.
 After successful completion, the script stores the output in several files in the folder `output`.

+## Acknowledgements
+This work has been conducted within the Atmospheric Complexity Group at the Niels Bohr Institute, University of Copenhagen, Denmark.

+Collaborators: Romain Fiévet, Jan O. Haerter

+We gratefully acknowledge Peter Minnett for providing meteorological and oceanographic data sets from the MOCE-5 cruise contained in this repository.
+The development and deployment of the instruments used during the cruise was funded by NASA.